etcd-io/website/content/en/docs/v3.5/op-guide/configuration.md

 ### --peer-ca-file

-**DEPRECATED**

-+ Path to the peer server TLS CA file. `--peer-ca-file ca.crt` could be replaced by `--peer-trusted-ca-file ca.crt --peer-client-cert-auth` and etcd will perform the same.
-+ default: ""
-+ env variable: ETCD_PEER_CA_FILE
+**REMOVED**

++ This flag has been removed. `--peer-trusted-ca-file ca.crt --peer-client-cert-auth` can be used to perform the same task as was performed by `--peer-ca-file ca.crt` previously.

 ### --peer-cert-file
 + Path to the peer server TLS cert file.
 This is the cert for peer-to-peer traffic, used both for server and client.